Growing Root Vegetables - A New Method

 What to expect

 Learning to grow root crops is not a complicated change.
-Use dedicated beds or containers, pre-filled with Deep Roots mineral soil and amended with PhoSul.
+Use dedicated beds or containers, filled with organic potting soil or a blend of potting soil and our compost.
 Everything else about your gardening stays the same.
 Your compost beds keep doing what they do best for tomatoes and greens.
-Your root veggie bed gets the lean, mineral, low-salt environment that finally lets carrots be carrots and beets be beets.
+Your root veggie bed gets the low nutirent environment that finally lets carrots be carrots and beets be beets.

 Plant something.
 Feed something.
 Protect something.